lesiayanytska78/ci-monitoring-simulation/README.md

 Simulation code, raw sweep data, and figure-generation scripts for the paper:

-> **Yanytska, L. (2026).** *Detection limits of MES-embedded carbon-intensity monitoring for energy anomalies: a calibrated simulation study in machining-style processes.* Manuscript in preparation.
+> **Yanytska, L. (2026).** *Detection limits of MES-embedded carbon-intensity monitoring for energy anomalies: a calibrated simulation study in machining-style processes.* Manuscript in review.

 This repository reproduces every figure in the paper from the 4,056 raw simulation runs released in `data/`.